 There’s been an explosion of attribution models designed to help marketers track and analyse customers along the path-to-purchase.
 Marketing attribution models are frameworks that accurately identify how and where your users engage with your marketing channels before completing a conversion.
 When it comes to multi-channel attribution, there are several models which you can choose.
 To explain the most common attribution models, it helps to refer to a sample of a buyer’s journey.

 1. An anonymous visitor clicks on a Google ad and downloads an eBook from your website.

 2. The lead goes through an email cadence, clicks a link and returns to your site to learn more about your services.

 3. Two weeks later, they visit your website using a brand search via Google organic.

 4. Shortly after they click on a retargeting ad on Facebook and convert by scheduling a meeting with your sales team.

+Single-touch attribution models assign 100% credit to a single campaign or channel.
 Typically, these attribution models assign conversion values to either the first or last channel a visitor interacted with before making a conversion.

 100% of the credit for a conversion is attributed to the very first channel that the buyer interacted with.

 If we refer to our example, we can see that the first-click model has attributed all of the credit to the Google ad that inspired the sales journey.